 6. Delivery history required for CRICOS market entrants

-If the new laws are passed, applicants for initial CRICOS registration will need to show a history of providing education to domestic students.
+If the new laws are passed, applicants for initial CRICOS registration must show a history of providing education to domestic students.
 This move aims to prevent low quality, inexperienced providers from entering the market.
 This proposed change demonstrates a lack of knowledge and understanding from the government about the nature of international education providers.

 How Will This Affect Your CRICOS RTO?